StemForAll 2025

 i) Exact Signal Recovery

-Project supervisors: Gio Garza, Alex Iosevich, Tran Duy Anh Le, and Azita Mayeli
+Project supervisors: Karam Aldahleh, Gio Garza, Alex Iosevich, Tran Duy Anh Le, and Azita Mayeli

 Project description: Suppose that a signal of length N is transmitted via its discrete Fourier transform and some of the signal is lost in the transmission due to noise or interference.
 Under what conditions is it possible to recover the original signal exactly?
 This innocent looking question quickly leads to some interesting techniques and ideas from analysis, combinatorics and other areas of mathematics.
 We are going to investigate these types of questions from both the theoretical and computational points of view.

-Project participants: (13) Jenna Ahn (jahn14@u.rochester.edy), Bukhari Fandi (buxariom@gmail.com), Yujia Hu (yhu77@u.rochester.edu), Joshua Iosevich (joshuaiosevich@gmail.com), Julian King ( jhk2@geneseo.edu), Alhussein Khalil (akhalil3@u.rochester.edu), Tran Duy Anh Le (duyanh10t1hsgs@gmail.com), Lyudovik Spencer (slyudovy@u.rochester.edu), Kelvin Nguyen (knguy43@u.rochester.edu), Nathaniel Shaffer (nshaffe4@u.rochester.edu), Claire Strobel (cstrobel@u.rochester.edu), Marina Tilgadas (mtilgad@u.rochester.edu), Mingyu Zhang (mzhang95@u.rochester.edu), Showmee Zhou (zzhou69@u.rochester.edu)
+Project participants: (16) Jenna Ahn (jahn14@u.rochester.edu), Karam Aldahleh (kaldahle@u.rochester.edu), Oscar Bernfield (oscar.bernfield.2026@harleystudents.org), Bukhari Fandi (buxariom@gmail.com), Yujia Hu (yhu77@u.rochester.edu), Joshua Iosevich (joshuaiosevich@gmail.com), Julian King ( jhk2@geneseo.edu), Alhussein Khalil (akhalil3@u.rochester.edu), Tran Duy Anh Le (duyanh10t1hsgs@gmail.com), Isaac Li (ili3@u.rochester.edu), Kelvin Nguyen (knguy43@u.rochester.edu), Laura Quinonez (lquinon4@u.rochester.edu), Nathaniel Shaffer (nshaffe4@u.rochester.edu), Lyudovik Spencer (slyudovy@u.rochester.edu), Marina Tiligadas (mtilgad@u.rochester.edu), Mingyu Zhang (mzhang95@u.rochester.edu), Showmee Zhou (zzhou69@u.rochester.edu)

 Things to learn before the workshop: Basic Fourier analysis in Nd.{\mathbb Z}_N^d.
 Perhaps the most direct way to do this that also introduces you to the subject matter of this research group is to watch the youtube videos of my lectures at Hausdorff Institute of Mathematics in Bonn: Lecture 1, Lecture 2, Lecture 3, Lecture 4.